leafsphp/new-docs/leaf/v/2.4/core/fs.md

 Leaf FS allows you to read/write to file, create, rename, copy and paste files/directories all with just a few lines of code.
 All this is performed while maintaining Leaf's simplicity.

 <div class="alert -info">
-In v2.4 beta, all FS methods have been made static, and can now be called from anywhere in your application.
+In v2.4, all FS methods have been made static, and can now be called from anywhere in your application.
 </div>

 ## Including FS